adonisjs/v5-docs/content/reference/database/connection.md

 ---

 ### disconnect
-The `disconnect` method disconnects the underlying driver connection and destroys the knex instance(s).
+The `disconnect` method disconnects the underlying driver connection and destroys the Knex instance(s).

 ```ts
 await connection.disconnect()